Jeremy Robert Hellickson

 Jeremy Hellickson made his major league debut on August 2, 2010, starting a game against the Minnesota Twins.
 Up to that point, none of the Rays' five starters had missed a turn on the mound during the season, and the team's brass decided to give everyone an additional day of rest after a tough series against the New York Yankees by calling up the team's top pitching prospect for one game.
 He made the most of his opportunity, retiring the first 10 Twins batters he faced, and leaving the game after giving up only 2 runs in 7 innings.
 He was credited with the Rays' 4-2 win, and when the Yankees lost to the Toronto Blue Jays later that evening, the Rays were tied for first place in the AL East.
 After the game, he was optioned back to AAA while the Rays purchased the contract of 1B Dan Johnson to take his spot on the 25-man roster.
 In fact, he returned to Tampa Bay almost immediately, when two of the Rays' starting pitchers soon came down with shoulder injuries.
 He picked up right where he had left off: in his second start, he gave up no runs to the Detroit Tigers in 7 innings, then beat the Baltimore Orioles with another solid performance on August 15, giving up 1 run in 6 innings, to become the first pitcher in Tampa Bay history to win his first three major league starts.
 He was also the first MLB player since 1920 to top six innings and allow three or fewer hits in his first three starts in the majors.
 His streak ended with a 5-4 loss to the Oakland Athletics on August 20, after which he was sent to Class-A Charlotte to get some work in and stay close to Tampa as Jeff Niemann and Wade Davis were about to return from the disabled list.
 Hellickson went on to win 2010 International League Pitcher of the Year honors; Dan Johnson, who had taken his spot on the MLB roster a month prior, was named league MVP.

 Hellickson opened the 2011 season in the Rays' starting rotation.
 He pitched well in April, but he really shone in May, when he went 4-1 with a 1.36 ERA to earn the American League's Rookie of the Month honors; he struck 23 batters in 33 innings during the month, giving up only 6 runs on 19 hits.
 On August 25th, he became the first pitcher in Tampa Bay history to strike out four batters in an inning; the feat came during a 2-0 loss to the Detroit Tigers.
 He finished the season with a record of 13-10 and a 2.95 ERA and was unbeaten over the last month as the Rays surged to an unlikely wild card spot.
 He finished 8th in the league in ERA (between C.J.
 Wilson and CC Sabathia), fourth in fewest hits per 9 innings (6.95, trailing Justin Verlander, Josh Beckett and Jered Weaver) and tied for 8th in walks (72, even with Ervin Santana).
+He then started and lost Game 4 of the ALDS against the Texas Rangers, 4-3, giving up 3 runs in 4 innings.
 After the season, he was honored with the 2011 American League Rookie of the Year Award.

 - 2010 Baseball America Minor League Player of the Year Durham Bulls International League